MahamudM90/Entertainment-hub/README.md

 ## ENTERTAINMENT-HUB 📽

 An Entertainment-Hub Project Built with Reactjs.
-Users can search for Movies On this Site & View a list of The latest Movies🎥
+Users can search for Movies On this Site & View a list of the latest Movies🎥